quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

     This time, when you run the code, it will start-up and then immediately download the `sentiment-analysis` model from [huggingface.co](https://huggingface.co/){target=_blank}

-1. Click `Run`
+1. Click `Run`.

-2. Click the `Messages` tab and select the `output` topic called `sentiment`
+2. Click the `Messages` tab and select the `output` topic called `sentiment`.

-3. Send some "Chat" messages from the Chat App UI
+3. Send some "Chat" messages from the Chat App UI.

-4. Now select a row in the `Messages` tab and inspect the JSON message
+4. Now select a row in the `Messages` tab and inspect the JSON message.

-    You will see the `sentiment` and `average_sentiment` in the `NumericValues` section and the `chat-message` and `label` in the `StringValues` section.
+    You will see the `sentiment` and `average_sentiment` in the `NumericValues` section and the `chat-message` and `label` in the `StringValues` section:

     ![Message JSON value](../../images/tutorials/sentiment-analysis-media/final-message-json.png){width=350px}

-5. You can also verify that the Web Chat UI shows an indication of the sentiment for each message as well as showing the average sentiment in the graph.
+5. You can also verify that the Web Chat UI shows an indication of the sentiment for each message as well as showing the average sentiment in the graph:

     ![Final UI showing sentiment](../../images/tutorials/sentiment-analysis-media/end-result.gif){width=450px}

-## Deploy
+## Deploying your sentiment analysis code

 Now that the sentiment analysis stage is working as expected you can deploy it to the Quix serverless environment.

 !!! info

-    If you're thinking that it's already running so why do you need to bother with this extra step you should know that the code is currently running in a development sandbox environment.
-This is separate from the production environment and is not scalable or resilient.
-It's main purpose is to allow you to iterate on the development cycle of your Python code.
+    If you're thinking that it's already running, so why do you need to bother with this extra step, you should know that the code is currently running in a development sandbox environment.
+This is separate from the production environment, and is not scalable or resilient.
+Its main purpose is to allow you to iterate on the development cycle of your Python code, and make sure it runs without error, before deployment.

-Tag the code and deploy the service
+Tag the code and deploy the service:

-1. Click the `+tag` button at the top of the code file
+1. Click the `+tag` button at the top of the code file.

-2. Enter `v1` and press enter
+2. Enter `v1` and press ++enter++.

-    This tags the code with a specific identifier and allows you to know exactly which version of the code you are deploying
+    This tags the code with a specific identifier and allows you to know exactly which version of the code you are deploying.

-3. Click `Deploy` near the top right corner
+3. Click `Deploy` near the top right corner.

-4. Select `v1` under the `Version Tag`
+4. Select `v1` under the `Version Tag`.

-This is the same tag you created in step 2 above
+    This is the same tag you created in step 2.

-5. In `Deployment settings` change the CPU to 1 and the Memory to 1 This ensures the service has enough resources to download and store the hugging face model and to efficiently process the messages
+5. In `Deployment settings` change the CPU to 1 and the Memory to 1.

+    This ensures the service has enough resources to download and store the hugging face model and to efficiently process the messages

-5. Click `Deploy`
+5. Click `Deploy`.

-    Once the service has been built and deployed it will be started.
+    - Once the service has been built and deployed it will be started.

-    The first thing it will do is download the hugging face model for `sentiment-analysis`.
+    - The first thing it will do is download the hugging face model for `sentiment-analysis`.

-    Then the input and output topics will be opened and the service will begin listening for messages to process.
+    - Then the input and output topics will be opened and the service will begin listening for messages to process.